 - Sprinkles (optional)

 - Pour into cups and serve immediately, garnished with more sprinkles if desired.

 - *You can replace some of this with half and half or cream, just depending on how thick and rich you want it.

-- Note: I used light corn syrup to stick sprinkles to rim of cup - just a very thin layer.
+- Note: I used light corn syrup to stick sprinkles to rim of cup (just a very thin layer).
 I poured the sprinkles in a container lid and rolled the corn syrup coated rim in sprinkles.